We are a small team of eight staff members and several freelance consultants, with a broad range of skills, expertise and experience.

 Dr Sanjay Bhagani, Consultant Physician, Royal Free London NHS Foundation Trust

-Dr Marta Boffito, Consultant Physician/Reader, St Stephen's AIDS Trust, Chelsea & Westminster Hospital, Imperial College, London
+Dr Marta Boffito, Consultant Physician/Reader, Chelsea & Westminster Hospital NHS Foundation Trust, Imperial College, London

 Dr Gary Brook, Clinical Lead GUM/HIV, London North West Healthcare NHS Trust

 Darren Brown, Chelsea & Westminster Hospital NHS Foundation Trust